joshschmelzle/audio-setup/README.md

 ### Headphone

-My current main is a custom Grado headphone.
-It's one that started out as an SR60e circa 2015 and looked like this.
+My current build includes custom Grado headphones, but let's start at the beginning.
+My gateway drug is the SR60e which I purchased circa 2015 and looked like this.

 <img width="950" alt="image" src="https://user-images.githubusercontent.com/13954434/186767365-22338db1-c701-4ae9-82c9-3c577732af9d.png">

-I've done mods on them over the years.
-Now they look like this.
+I made some changes and now they look something like this.

 <img width="824" alt="image" src="https://user-images.githubusercontent.com/13954434/186758727-1a612fbe-dde3-4900-b505-c7c2b46582d2.png">

-I completed this mod in August of 2021.
-Almost everything has changed and the cups and drivers are not Grado branded anymore.
+I completed this build in August of 2021.
+Almost everything has changed.
+The cups and drivers are no longer Grado branded anymore.

-Here is a fancier picture from my DSLR, but notice it has a different set of pads than the previous picture.
+Here is a fancier picture from my DSLR, but notice a different set of pads than the previous picture.
+I'll cover that shortly.

 ![image](https://user-images.githubusercontent.com/13954434/186757210-f1b659c6-4293-4ffb-925a-06a77c35af15.png)

-Ok, let's talk about the drivers.
-I'm using [Symphones V9](https://www.symphones.com/shop/v9).

-![image](https://user-images.githubusercontent.com/13954434/186757345-09f0a9c7-b79a-4518-ad28-c94186ea264b.png)

-Comfort is a big deal.
-A note on the earpads.
-I wear glasses.
-And if you do too, you likely know the pain of finding a pair of cans that are comfortable for long periods of time.
+Comfort is a big deal and I have to note the earpads.
+First, I wear glasses.
+And if you do too, you likely know the pain of finding a pair of listening cans that are comfortable for long periods of time.
 That was me.
 I had a battle with finding the right pads for comfort.
 None of the official or cheap third-party pads worked.
 I tried L cush, S cush, TTJV flats, and several from Amazon.
 None that allowed for all-day wear and comfort.
+Grados are notorious for this.

 This is what did work for me.
-I use custom large pads (hybrid leather + merino) and headband (cleverly wraps around the original) from Silvian at [Beautiful Audio](https://www.beautifulaudio.biz/grado-earpads-headbands).
+I use custom large pads (hybrid leather + merino) and a headband (cleverly wraps around the original) from Silvian at [Beautiful Audio](https://www.beautifulaudio.biz/grado-earpads-headbands).
 They were quite an investment and well worth the money.
 Silvian was very kind to answer many questions before I placed my order.
 I highly recommend and would buy from Silvian again.

+Ok, let's talk about the drivers.
+I'm using [Symphones V9](https://www.symphones.com/shop/v9).

+![image](https://user-images.githubusercontent.com/13954434/186757345-09f0a9c7-b79a-4518-ad28-c94186ea264b.png)

-Another component of a Grado build are the gimbals.
+Another component of a Grado build is the gimbals.
 The holder of the cups.
 Well, the original gimbals on the SR60e randomly broke on me a few years ago.
 So, I've replaced the broken ones with black ceramic aluminum (PA6) gimbals from [shipibo.audio](https://www.shipibo.audio/).

 Moving onto the cups.
 I went with wood.
 To be specific, woodies cups from Riley who runs [ThereWillBeDust on Etsy](https://www.etsy.com/shop/ThereWillBeDust).
-Riley was also kind to answer questions about if the Symphones V9 would fix, and yes, as you can see, they did!
+Riley was also kind to answer questions about if the Symphones V9 would fit, and yes, as you can see, they did!

 ![image](https://user-images.githubusercontent.com/13954434/186757396-6263682d-41e9-4fd4-ae31-e4dc17a45577.png)